LearnHub/avanti/npm/README.md

 A minimal Node.js library for serving static files over HTTPS with automatic certificate management and local network access.

+See https://github.com/LearnHub/avanti for details about how it works.

 ## Usage

 ### As a project script